Master of Nursing in Child Nursing

 Are you a registered paediatric, children's nurse or critical care children’s nurse?

-Do you want to train to be an Advanced Paediatric Nurse Specialist?
+Do you want to train to be a Paediatric Advanced Practice Nurse Specialist?

 An advanced practice nursing role is now well described in South African National Department of Health policy, recognised by the regulatory body (SANC), specified as a professional masters in the HEQSF, and included in the Occupational Specific Dispensations HR remuneration strategy.